radish-es/casebook-property/content/casebook/relationships/clift.md

 public: true
 doctrines:
   - possession
-links:
-  - url: content/secondary/locke.md
-    explanation: How does the reasoning of one or both judges in this case reflect Locke's story about possession as the basis of property?
-  - url: content/cases/armorie.md
-    explanation: Is it correct to say that the court in Clift decides who owns the seals and who does not?
-Is it possible that both parties have legal entitlements to the seals, though one might receive priority over the other?
-  - url: content/concepts/liberalism.md
-    explanation: How might you characterize the styles of reasoning and argument employed by Judges Hoyles and Robinson in this case?
-  - url: content/cases/harrison.md
-    explanation: Do the judges styles of reasoning in this case more closely resemble that of Justice Dickson or Justice Laskin?
-  - url: content/concepts/abandonment.md
-    explanation: Is it possible to abandon wild seals once possession has established property rights in them?
-What steps if any would the sealers need to take?
 published: true
 bookHidden: true
 weight: 30
 description: Two ships compete on the ice flows for seal pelts.
 ---

 ### Hoyles C.J.  —